cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

 #### Code Set 4002640 Correspondence Status

-This code set includes Functional Statement Account Statuses such as Pending and Delivered.
+This code set includes the statuses that reflect the current status of a correspondence within the statement workflow such as Pending and Delivered.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/4002640,